Humanizing the Machine: Proxy Attacks to Mislead LLM Detectors: Additional Main Results

 \section{Additional Main Results}

 The detailed AUROC results on the dataset OpenWebText, WritingPrompts and PubMedQA.
 More results are in Table~\ref{tab:benchmark_white_auc} for the white-box setting and Table~\ref{tab:benchmark_black_auc} for the black-box setting.
-Throughout our experiments, we run DetectGPT and NPR with default 100 perturbations, and DNA-GPT with a truncation ratio of 0.2 and 10 prefix completions.
+Throughout our experiments, we run DetectGPT and NPR with default 10 perturbations, and DNA-GPT with a truncation ratio of 0.2 and 10 prefix completions.
 The findings from the white-box performances in Table~\ref{tab:benchmark_white_auc} include DNA-GPT being the most fragile detector when evaluating texts generated by Llama2-13B and Mixtral-8$\times$7B on OpenWebText and WritingPrompts, with an AUROC relative decrease of 83.6\%, the largest among all detectors.
 Another key finding is that Fast-DetectGPT demonstrates the most vulnerability on the PubMed dataset, with AUROC relative decreases of 31.5\% and 59.6\% for texts produced by \modelname-attacked Llama3-70B and Mixtral-8$\times$7B, respectively.
 Furthermore, our findings reveal that DetectGPT stands out as the most robust detector, with the smallest AUROC relative decrease on WritingPrompts for Llama2-13B and Mixtral-8$\times$7B, and also the least decrease on PubMed across all attacked models.

 In the black-box setting shown in Table~\ref{tab:benchmark_black_auc}, our findings indicate that DNA-GPT is the most fragile detector when evaluating texts generated by the \modelname-attacked Llama2-13B across all three datasets, with relative AUROC decreases of 48.1\%, 51.2\%, and 50.0\%.
-Additionally, we find that Fast-DetectGPT experiences the greatest AUROC relative decrease when evaluating on the texts produced by the attacked Mixtral-8$\times$7B on the OpenWebText and WritingPrompts datasets, with relative decreases of 93.0\% and 83.0\%, respectively.
+Additionally, we find that Binoculars shows the highest AUROC relative decrease (95.0\%) on Mixtral-8$\times$7B's OpenWebText outputs, while Fast-DetectGPT experiences the greatest decrease (83.0\%) on WritingPrompts.